lexibank/tlopo/out/vol4/chapter7.md

 ## 17. Grubs, caterpillars

-Grubs and caterpillars are the larval stages of beetles (Coleoptera) and butterflies (Lepi- doptera).
+Grubs and caterpillars are the larval stages of beetles (Coleoptera) and butterflies (Lepidoptera).
 Particular kinds are more likely to be named if they are a useful food source, or if they attack crops.

 <a id="p-404"></a>

 One which is widely recognised is the edible sago grub (Order Coleoptera, family _Curculionidae_), a valuable source of protein.
 Sago grows in low-lying, swampy areas of Melanesia where other food plants do not thrive.
-Lack of the means of a varied diet may contribute to the specialised sago grub cultivation employed by the Labu (NNG) people.[^9] In Sissano the sago grubs, yiat, are used in food offerings to the spirits in some healing ceremonies (Whiteacre wordlist).
+Lack of the means of a varied diet may contribute to the specialised sago grub cultivation employed by the Labu (NNG) people.[^9] In Sissano the sago grubs, _yiat_, are used in food offerings to the spirits in some healing ceremonies (Whiteacre wordlist).

-The Admiralties languages in the next set all have -e- for ^-a-.
+The Admiralties languages in the next set all have _-e-_ for †_-a-_.

 <table>
 <tr>